+O(1) Non-Residential

-- O(1).
-Non-Residential - a.
+a.
 Building Appearance

 All building facades shall exhibit an aesthetically attractive appearance.
-Buildings visible from I-75 and S.R.
-64 shall have their primary facade orientation toward these roadways, unless adequate buffering and screening is provided.
-The Developer may meet the intent of this condition by buffering and screening to be reviewed and approved by the Planning Department.
+Buildings visible from I-75 and State Road 64 shall have their primary facade orientation toward these roadways, unless adequate buffering and screening is provided.
+The Developer may meet the intent of this condition by buffering and screening to be reviewed and approved by the Building and Development Services Department.
 Design shall be subject to the following criteria and reviewed for compliance by staff with future Final Site Plan submittals.

-- 1. The sides of all buildings shall have minimal blank walls no longer than 40 feet in length or 20 feet in height.
-In order to insure that the buildings do not project a massive blank wall, design elements shall include prominently visible architectural details [e.g. bumpouts, reveals and projecting ribs, cornice, offset building planes, windows, shutters, areas of contrasting or different finish building materials, etc.] or other methods, as approved by the Planning Director.
-Facades greater than 100 feet in length shall have variating roof lines through variating the height of the cornice, or the use of two or more roof types (parapet, dormers, and sloped, etc.). - 2.
-Exterior building materials shall consist of brick, architectural precast concrete panels, architectural masonry units, split face block, glass, stucco, ceramic tile, stone, wood, or similar materials.
+1. The sides of all buildings shall have minimal blank walls no longer than 40 feet in length or 20' in height.
+In order to insure that the buildings do not project a massive blank wall, design elements shall include prominently visible architectural details [e.g. bump-outs, reveals and projecting ribs, cornice, offset building planes, windows, shutters, areas of contrasting or different finish building materials, etc.] or other methods, as approved by the Building and Development Services Director.
+Facades greater than 100 feet in length shall have variating roof lines through variating the height of the cornice, or the use of 2 or more roof types (parapet, dormers, and sloped, etc.).

+- 2. Exterior building materials shall consist of brick, architectural precast concrete panels, architectural masonry units, split face block, glass, stucco, ceramic tile, stone, wood, or similar materials.
 Painted or exposed concrete block, corrugated metal, or tilt up precast slabs shall not be permitted.
 Architectural metals in conjunction with other permitted building materials shall be allowed, provided that at least fifty percent (50%) of the building face is constructed from other permitted materials. - 3.
-All rooftop mechanical equipment shall be screened from view from I-75, S.R.
-64, internal collector streets as shown on the GDP, and adjacent properties.
+All rooftop mechanical equipment shall be screened from view from I-75, State Road 64, internal collector streets as shown on the GDP, and adjacent properties.
 Screening shall be provided by materials consistent with the building.

-b.
-Service Areas
+b Service Areas

-- 1. All truck loading, service areas, outside storage, and parking of heavy equipment, semi trucks or trailers, or other vehicles over 1-1/2 tons shall not be located between the building and I-75, S.R.
-64, or any internal collector street as shown on the GDP, or on any side of a building which is prominently visible to referenced roadways.
-This requirement may be modified by the Planning Department in cases where the developer meets the intent of the condition when adequate buffering and screening is provided. - 2.
+- 1. All truck loading, service areas, outside storage, and parking of heavy equipment, semi-trucks or trailers, or other vehicles over 1-1/2 tons shall not be located between the building and I-75, State Road 64, or any internal collector street as shown on the GDP, or on any side of a building which is prominently visible to referenced roadways.
+This requirement may be modified by the Building and Development Services Department in cases where the developer meets the intent of the condition when adequate buffering and screening is provided. - 2.
 Trash and garbage receptacles shall be screened with materials similar to the adjacent building facade.